MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 The Grid Object Collection component allows us to organize buttons or any set of objects in a neat row, column, or grid.
 This is one of the building blocks provided by the MRTK that provides you with a quick and simple way to create beautiful user interfaces.

 5. Configure the grid object collection.
 To ensure all the buttons face the user, select “orient type” and then select “face parent forward” (as shown in the image.)
 Next, change the cell size to set the space between your buttons.
-Use 0.12 units by 0.12 units for the Cell Width and Cell Height, as shown in the image below.
+Start with 0.12 units by 0.12 units for the Cell Width and Cell Height, as shown in the image below.
+You may need to adjust these values, depending on object/button assets chosen.
+Make sure "Rows" is set to 1.
 Then click “Update Collection” and the scene should look like the picture below.

-   TODO: make sure "Rows" is set to 1, and update appropriate cell width/height.

 ![Mrlearning Base Ch2 3Step5im](images/mrlearning-base-ch2-3step5im.PNG)